 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"

 Venus, Software Engineer at Rockbot

-However, you may have to work long hours to meet company deadlines on some days.
+On the other hand, employees report working long hours to meet company deadlines.
 For example, when the company is working on a new model or increasing production at the battery factories, you will likely experience long working hours.
-The good thing is all these sacrifices are compensated handsomely, with overtime payments and paid time off.

 How to Work for Tesla